ianstormtaylor/superstruct/docs/reference/types.md

 `object` structs validate that a value is an object and that each of its properties match a specific type as well.

+> 🤖 Note that `object` structs throw errors if they encounter extra properites on an object!
+If you want to be less strict and ignore any extra properties, use [`type`](#type) instead.
+For other more complex object use cases, check out the [coercions](./coercions.md) and [utilities](./utilities.md) too.

 ### `optional`

 ```ts